 Depending on the type of pollution or the contaminant treated, the temperature difference between the dry ice and the substrate, or thermal shock may occur.
 As the temperature of a contaminant or pollution decreases, it becomes brittle, allowing the impact of the pellets to break up the pollutant.

-The thermal gradient or the differential between two different materials with different thermal expansion coefficients can also facilitate the decohesion of the pollutant from the support.
-This thermal shock or thermal differential is more evident during dry ice cleaning of a non-metallic coating (eg: electrical cabinets covered with dry residue) or of a contaminant linked to a metallic substrate (eg: coating on a foundry mold)
+The thermal gradient or the difference between two different materials with different thermal expansion coefficients can also facilitate the decohesion of the pollutant from the support.
+This thermal shock or thermal differential is more evident during dry ice cleaning of a non-metallic coating (ex: electrical cabinets covered with dry residue) or of a contaminant linked to a metallic substrate (ex: coating on a foundry mould)

-The hotter the temperature of the surface to be treated, the faster and more economical the dry ice cleaning process (eg: aluminum foundry gravity mold).
+The hotter the temperature of the surface to be treated, the faster and more economical the dry ice cleaning process (ex: aluminium foundry gravity mould).

-The dirt is literally blown away. all you have to do is vacuum up the dirt or residue.
-The treatment is dry and does not generate secondary waste unlike the use of a high pressure cleaner or a sandblaster.
+The dirt is blown away.
+All you have to do is vacuum up the dirt or residue.
+The treatment is dry and does not generate secondary waste, unlike the use of a high-pressure cleaner or a sandblaster.